gravi-ctrl/homelab-blueprint/cert-manager/README.md

  User Command: ./cert-manager.sh add jellyfin 192.168.1.x 8096
        │
        ▼
- 1. Update services.list ──► Upserts "jellyfin" to the local manifest.
+ 1. Update services.list ──► Upserts "jellyfin jellyfin 8096" into the
+       │                     local manifest.
+No-ops if that exact entry │                     already exists; replaces in place if it changed.
        │
  2. Generate SSL ──────────► mkcert creates a single SAN cert for:
        │                     homeserver, jellyfin.homeserver, etc.